jsiegenthaler/homebridge-eosstb/README.md

 ## Known Other Commands
 * **VolumeUp** and **VolumeDown**: When the iOS remote is displayed, the iOS volume controls can be used to control the volume of your TV.
-However, this is not done via the EOS box, but instead via a bash command.
-So your TV must be capable of being controlled remotely via any machine that can accept a bash command, such as a raspberry pi.
+However, this is not done via the EOS box, but instead via a bash command using a command line interface (CLI) to your TV.
+Your TV must be capable of being controlled remotely via any machine that can accept a bash command, such as a raspberry pi.
 The author has a Samsung Receiver and runs Homebridge on a raspberry pi, and thus uses [samsungctl](https://github.com/Ape/samsungctl/) which allows KEY_VOLUP and KEY_VOLDOWN to be easily sent to the Samsung Receiver.
+If you already have volume buttons in Homebridge for your TV, you can control Homebridge via the command line.
+See this post(https://github.com/homebridge/homebridge/issues/506) and scoll to the bottom to get working examples.
 Once you know what bash command works, configure it in volUpCommand and volDownCommand.

 ## Siri